-- Does shorter vesting achieve the objective of ensuring an adequate retirement income better than other policy alternatives?
-Although shorter have a vesting can significant effect on increasing the proportion of workers with a vested benefit, the levels of these benefits may be relatively low.
-Policy makers will have to determine whether shorter vesting improves the adequacy of retirement income more effectively than simply increasing existing benefit levels, providing incentives for new plan formation or other measures.
-In part, this will depend on whether mobile workers with short service would actually accumulate the apparently modest vested benefits that would result from shorter vesting.
-As a result, consideration of shorter vesting policies in isolation from related policies such incentives for new plan as formation or portability may not lead to the most effective choice. - Do the added costs of shorter vesting or other policies discourage new plan formation and the retirement benefits associated with them? Тf ERISA had an impact on the numbers and types of pension plans established, then the adoption of shorter vesting policies could also have an adverse impact on new plan formation.
-Even if the overall costs are relatively modest, the higher costs of shorter vesting may fall more heavily on those employers least able to afford them.
-Shorter vesting requirements may also lead plans make to their participation standards more restrictive. pension If plan offerings and participation rates decline under a policy of shorter vesting, policy makers will have to determine whether the potential increase in benefits from shorter vesting outweighs the potential decline in benefits from lower rates of plan participation.
+- Does shorter vesting achieve the objective ensuring an adequate retirement income better than other policy alternatives?
+Although shorter vesting can have significant а effect increasing the proportion of workers with a vested benefit, the levels of these benefits may be relatively low.
+Policy makers will to determine whether shorter vesting improves adequacy of retirement income more effectively than simply increasing existing benefit levels, providing incentives for new plan formation other measures.
+In part, this will depend whether mobile workers with short service would actually accumulate the apparently modest vested benefits that would result from shorter vesting. a result, consideration of shorter vesting policies in isolation from related policies such incentives for new plan formation portability may not lead to the most effective choice. - Do the added costs of shorter vesting or other policies discourage new plan formation and the retirement benefits associated with them?
+ERISA had an impact on the numbers and types of pension plans established, then the adoption of shorter vesting policies could also have adverse impact on new plan formation.
+Even if the overall costs are relatively modest, the higher costs of shorter vesting may fall more heavily on employers least able to afford Shorter vesting requirements may also lead plans their make participation standards restrictive. Ιf pension plan offerings participation rates decline under a policy of shorter vesting, policy makers will have to whether determine the potential increase in benefits from shorter vesting outweighs the potential decline in benefits from lower rates of plan participation.

-Could other pension mechanisms more efficiently administer the new benefits generated by shorter Because of the potentially higher vesting? administrative costs associated with shorter vesting, it is possible that more efficient administrative vehicles could improve the overall level of benefits to retirees.
-For example, if a practical system of portability be could established; this may reduce some of the loss from administrative costs that accompany shorter vesting.
+Could other pension mechanisms more efficiently administer the new benefits generated by shorter vesting? potentially higher Because of the administrative costs associated with shorter it is possible that more efficient administrative vehicles could improve the overall level of benefits to retirees.
+For example, if a practical system of portability could established, this may reduce some of the loss from administrative costs that accompany vesting.
 However, even with such arrangements, shorter vesting may not significantly affect the adequacy of retirement income.
 This could occur if workers generally become vested under plans in subsequent jobs or if workers do not transfer their vested accounts.

-Because the scope of the analysis was limited to consideration of the potential impact of alternative vesting schedules, it does not fully address tradeoffs among related policy options.
-However the other reports in this series will provide a more comprehensive examination of retirement income receipt and its relationship to retirement income adequacy.
+Because the scope of the analysis was limited to consideration of the potential impact of alternative vesting schedules, it does not fully address tradeoffs among related policy However the other reports in this series will provide a more comprehensive examination of retirement income receipt relationship to retirement income adequacy.
 Specifically, options for improving retirement income receipt will be explored in the Study of Retirement Program Coverage forthcoming from the Employee Benefit Research Institute (EBRI).
 Results of the coverage study will provide a useful basis for a subsequent Study of Retirement Income Adequacy, also forthcoming from EBRI.